scalable-web-systems/spring-22/README.md

 ### Author Section

-There must be an author section that should be right after the heading(if there is a pciture right after the heading, then perhaps after that) where you mention author name and if the author wants they can include their social links.
+There must be an author section that should be right after the heading(if there is a picture right after the heading, then perhaps after that) where you mention author name and if the author wants they can include their social links.

 Example: